Gip-Gip/ARay/README.md

 **DONT**:

- * Submit code in any other language than C89(ANSI C), the only exception being build scripts.
+ * Submit code in any other language than C89(ANSI C 1989), the only exception being build scripts.
- * Program utilities for maps/images/etc. when the formats are not finished
+ * Program utilities for maps/images/etc when the formats are not finished

 ### Code structure